pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/JS Advanced Concepts/21_Prototypical Inheritance.md

 `prototype:`

-- prototype is a **_property of a function object_**, <u>specifically a constructor function</u>, that is used to set the prototype of new objects created with that constructor function
+- prototype is a **_property of a function object_**, <ins>specifically a constructor function</ins>, that is used to set the prototype of new objects created with that constructor function
 - Ex: if you have a constructor function `MyConstructor`, MyConstructor.prototype will be the object that new instances created with new MyConstructor will have in their `__proto__`

 ```js